 The coastal route is very subject to tide and sea swell conditions.
 The nearest location for tide and swell forecast is at the Piakatu Point.
 We haven’t verified the swell height and tide combination which makes the coastal route viable.
 Pick a good forecast and let us know how you get on!

 There’s only one rocky point to get around, but it sticks out a fair way, and when the waves/swell are crashing on it, its not a safe route.
-There’s no other sensible route over the rocks, so if you can’t get around safely, then you need to take the bush route.
+There’s no other sensible route over the rocks, so if you can’t get around safely, then you need to either take the bush route, marked on the map, or paddle back upstream, if wind or flows allow, to the lodge or river walk track.

 The west coast scrub is pretty thick here, with lots of Kiekie and Kareao (Supple Jack) which makes for slow going.
-The route shown on the map took us 1.5hrs to get from the river mouth to Monro beach.
-It can be quite disorienting in the bush; thick, tall vegetation, no view of the sky on flattish terrain, so a compass and GPS could be helpful.
+The route shown on the map took us 20 mins to get from the beach to the track.
+Enter the bush approx 200m before the end of the beach where you can see the terrain ahead, towards the track, is low.
+It can be quite disorienting in the bush; thick, tall vegetation, muddy underfoot, no view of the sky on flattish terrain, so a spot on a topo map on your phone, GPS or compass are very useful.

 Monro Beach to car park